KimDebroye/N3DS-Cheat-Codes/README.md

 **<details><summary>[ CLICK TO SHOW/HIDE AVAILABLE CHEATS FOR THIS GAME ]</summary>**
 <p>

-> General Notes:
-> ----------------------------------
-  - *In order for enabled cheat codes to take effect, depending on the code enabled, some codes require you to:*
-    - *Use a button combination.*
-      - *These codes are marked with a * and list the button combination to be used between (parentheses).*
-    - *Switch Screens.
-Accomplishable by, for example:*
-      - *Switching between Worlds on World Map (if more then one World opened).*
-      - *Entering and exiting a level.*
-	- *Some codes require this because of checks used in the code.*
-	- *For exiting a level, any of the following options are valid:*
-	  - *Die in level.*
-	  - *Pause and return to map.*
-	  - *Finish a level.*
-  - *All codes can be used in all levels (including Browser Castle).*

 > Character Modifier
 > ----------------------------------
   - **Play as Mario**